dyllanwli/Flood-DecisionSupport/example/vue-app/README.md

 # Notes
 + custom element loaded via `compoment/somejs.js` as `CompomentName` and be added to someVue.vue as `compoment-name`
++ search class name without vue-class prefix, e.g. `<v-layer class="this-is-class"` shows in browser as `class="layer this-is-class"` can be searched by `this-is-class`
 # changelog

 + remove header on App.vue, app.js